Where has that first year gone? Now your baby isn’t a baby anymore and it’s their first birthday. I’m not crying, you are!

 A smash cake is a small, frosted cake given to the birthday boy or girl usually on their first birthday.

 Smash cakes have become very popular in recent years.
 It is given to the young child (for some children it might be their first taste of cake) and they are encouraged to explore, dig, eat and play with the cake.
 The objective is that the experience is messy, and that the child should be left to enjoy it.

 It is after this that the real cake usually comes out and your masterpiece can be admired.

 It’s becoming a great tradition now to have a smash cake when you turn one.
-If you have older brothers and sisters, this is always a fun one to photograph.
-Make sure you’re ok with the amount of sugar that one of these contains as it’s quite a hit (no pun intended) for a one year old to handle.
+If you have older brothers and sisters this is always a fun one to photograph.
+Make sure you’re okay with the amount of sugar that one of these contains as it’s quite a hit (no pun intended) for a one-year-old to handle.
 Be ready for sugar peaks and the subsequent lows.